@chrisbrown Announces Release Date For #HeartbreakOnAFullMoon And #WelcomeToMyLife Documentary

 “I think the Rihanna situation happened 10 years ago so you guys are stuck in the past.
 I can easily call Flash from Justice League and he probably can take y’all back through time and you can figure that out.
 For me, I’m only about moving forward.”

-What do you think of a June 2017 release date for Chris Brown’s documentary, Welcome to My Life, and Heartbreak on a Full Moon album?
+What do you think of a June 2017 release date for Chris Brown’s documentary, Welcome to My Life, and his Heartbreak on a Full Moon album?

 [Featured Image by Christopher Polk/Getty Images]